Structure learning for zero-inflated counts, with an application to single-cell RNA sequencing data: A motivating example: single-cell gene expression in the olfactory epithelium

 \section{A motivating example: single-cell gene expression in the olfactory epithelium}

-Despite the distributional challenges described in the previous section, single-cell data offer an unprecedented opportunity to discover cellular dynamics, especially in developing cell populations.
-Here, we study gene expression from the mouse olfactory epithelium (OE).
+Despite the distributional challenges described in the previous section, single-cell data offer an unprecedented opportunity to discover cellular dynamics, especially in developing cell populations. { Graphical models could be an important tool to learn gene interactions from single-cell data, to learn how these change across conditions and throughout development, and to identify potentially novel transcription factor target genes.
+While graphs are widely used in scRNA-seq to group similar cells in the space of gene expression, our approach learns a graphical model considering genes as nodes.
+This allows us to model cells as i.i.d. observations from a multivariate distribution in which the genes are the variables and the cells are considered a random sample from the cell population.}

+In particular, here, we study gene expression from the mouse olfactory epithelium (OE).
 This tissue is made of two major mature cell types, olfactory neurons and sustentacular support cells.
 Furthermore, a stem cell niche provides a mechanism through which the tissue is regenerated \citep{fletcher2017deconstructing,gadye2017injury}.
 As the aim of the study is to understand how stem cells mature into neurons following tissue damage, we focused only on the cells in the neuronal lineage.
 Briefly, the olfactory reserve stem cells, called Horizontal Basal Cells (HBC), become activated and subsequently develop into Globose Basal Cells (GBC) and then into immature (iOSN) and finally mature olfactory neurons (mOSN).
-By reconstructing the structure of the graph for each of these cell types separately, we hope to get a glimpse of the dynamic relationships between genes in neuronal development.
+By reconstructing the structure of the graph for each of these cell types separately, we hope to get a glimpse of the relationships between genes in neuronal development. { For instance, the cell type that results in the most highly connected graph could indicate the most transcriptionally active developmental stage \citep{fletcher2017deconstructing}.}

-To this aim, we analyzed a set of 17{,}743 cells, assayed with 10X Genomics (v2 chemistry) after injury of the OE, to characterize HBCs and their descendants during regeneration \citep{brann2020non}.
-Starting from an initial set of 25{,}469 cells, low-quality samples as well as potential doublets were removed as described in \cite{brann2020non}.
-After clustering with the Leiden algorithm \citep{Traag2019}, known marker genes were used to identify cell types.
-We discarded the cell types outside of the neuronal lineage (macrophages, sustentacular cells, and microvillar cells), obtaining our final dataset consisting of 7782 HBCs, 5418 activated HBCs (HBC*), 755 GBCs, 2859 iOSN, and 929 mOSN.
-For more details on the data preprocessing, see \cite{brann2020non}.